The Most Popular Engagement Rings

 A beautiful square cut with rounded edges.
-It’s one of the oldest cuts known to man and thanks its name to its resemblance to – yes, indeed – a cushion.
+It’s one of the oldest cuts in the world.
+The cushion owes its name to its resemblance to – yes, indeed – a cushion.
 Especially in vintage rings, this shape looks marvelous.
 That is why 4% of all women adore the cushion cut the most.

 This Dutch design is popular all over the world.
 The shape looks like a square emerald cut.
-Though it is nowadays a less popular than before, it is still worth mentioning since 3% of the women prefer an asscher cut diamond.
+Though it is nowadays less popular than before, it is still worth mentioning since 3% of the women prefer an Asscher cut diamond.

 Even though it will never be 100% accurate, the data suggest the most popular engagement ring looks like this:

 The ring has a prong setting in white gold.
 It should contain a couple of white diamonds, like in a halo or a pave.
-These are an addition to the big white brilliant diamond in the center.
-Let’s face it: that sounds also pretty stunning.
+These are in addition to the big white brilliant diamond in the center.
+Let’s face it: that sounds pretty stunning.

 Of course, it’s not all about popularity.
 The most important thing is that the engagement ring fits you and your partner.
-It should show it was made with love.
+Your diamond engagement ring shows it is made with love.
 A diamond cut with attention and craftsmanship is a hard condition for the best engagement ring.